jessecaunter/python-level-0/README.md

 ## 21. Animals
 Loop through a list of animals, printing a statement about each.
 Then print a general statement about all three.

+## 22. Counting to twenty
+Use a for loop to print the numbers from 1 to 20, inclusive.